Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 **Key Insights:**
 - Lusaka is 3× more efficient than Western province
-- Northern shows strong efficiency despite high rainfall
+- Northern shows strong efficiency despite moderate rainfall
 - Western's low efficiency suggests soil constraints or management issues
+- Muchinga's efficiency (0.231) is above national average, but based on only 3 years

 ### 3. Optimal Rainfall Range